louisitvn/slate/source/index.html.md

     // listens for an event and executes custom code when triggered

     builder.addEventListener('loaded', function (event) {
-        console.log('The page has been loaded into Emotsy Builder!');
+        console.log('The page has been loaded into BuilderJS!');
     });

 </script>
 ```
-The following are Emotsy Builder’s events that you can watch for to detect changes and interactions within the editor:
+The following are BuilderJS’s events that you can watch for to detect changes and interactions within the editor:

 Event | Description
 --------------- | -------